-As with most Mexican dishes, you can customize your bowl of pozole with garnishes, as pozole tends to be served with a large number of them.
+As with most Mexican dishes, you can customize your pozole recipe with garnishes, as posole tends to be served with a large number of them.
 Add lettuce, onion, and radishes as you like and serve the refried beans on the side with chips.
-Please do squeeze a generous amount of lime juice into your pozole, as a shot of citrus takes it where it should be.–Pati Jinich
+Please do squeeze a generous amount of lime juice into your bowl, as a shot of citrus takes it where it should be.–Pati Jinich

 LC A Little Nahuatl For You Note

 A little etymology for you.
-The word pozole (pronounced po-so-LAY if in Mexico, po-SOL if in Central America) comes from Nahuatl and means “foam,” explains author Pati Jinich.
-That’s because the hominy in the pozole expands while it cooks and opens in such a way that it appears to bloom—and, yes, in so doing it forms some foam on the surface of the cooking liquid.
+The word pozole (pronounced po-so-LAY if in Mexico, po-SOL if in Central America, and hence the interchangeable use of the spelling “posole”) comes from Nahuatl and means “foam,” explains author Pati Jinich.
+That’s because the hominy expands while it cooks and opens in such a way that it appears to bloom—and in so doing it forms some foam on the surface of the cooking liquid.
 “That’s how you know when it’s ready,” explains Jinich.
 Who knew?!
 We coulda swore it means “make a big batch of this on the weekend and reheat during the week after soccer practice.”
 (Not really.)

 Red Pozole Recipe